chmelvv/DevOpsDemo/README.md

 ```
 terraform destroy
 ```
-8) Installation log of WordPress instnce can be found in the file _/var/log/setup_wordpress.log_.
+8) Installation log of WordPress instance can be found in the file _/var/log/setup_wordpress.log_.

 ## Configuration options
 Solution configured as asked via environment variables stored in /etc/environment file on WordPress instance.